apollographql/community/source/blog-post-contributions.md

 Types of blog posts we're looking for:

-- Information to help others overcome challenges you’ve faced while working with Apollo
+- Information to help others overcome the challenges you’ve faced while working with Apollo
-- "How to" guides, recipies, or tutorials on how to address problems you've solved with Apollo (here's an example, "[Apollo Client [React] — How to Query on Click](https://blog.apollographql.com/apollo-client-react-how-to-query-on-click-c1d4fecf9b66)")
+- "How to" guides, recipes, or tutorials on how to address problems you've solved with Apollo (here's an example, "[Apollo Client [React] — How to Query on Click](https://blog.apollographql.com/apollo-client-react-how-to-query-on-click-c1d4fecf9b66)")
 - Stories about how Apollo helped you overcome different challenges on work and personal projects
 - Apollo case studies
 - Something cool you built with Apollo